On determinantal point processes with nonsymmetric kernels: Translating the theory of P0 -matrices into the DPP setting

-This is a consequence of the largest eigenvalue of $MM^T$ being $\|M\|^2_2=1$ by assumption.
-Now, if $K$ is not a DPP kernel then by Theorem \ref{theo: Caracterisation_DPPs}~\eqref{cara2} there exists a non-zero $x\in\R^n$ and some $p\in ]0, 1[^n$ such that
+This is a consequence of the largest eigenvalue of $M^TM$ being $\|M\|^2_2=1$ from our assumptions.
+Now, if $K$ is not a DPP kernel then by Theorem \ref{theo: Caracterisation_DPPs}~\ref{cara2} there exists a non-zero $x\in\bR^n$ and some $p\in (0, 1)^n$ such that

 In particular, for all $i\in [n]$ we have